Major League Baseball postseason: Wild Card Round

 Before 2012, the Wild Card team played the team with the best record that was not from their division.
 With the addition of a second Wild Card team, the Wild Card Game, a one-game playoff between the 4/5 seeds, was created.
-In this round, the 4-seed or the 1st Wild Card hosts the 5-seed or 2nd Wild Card, with the winner advancing to the next round of the playoffs to take on the best division winner in their respective league (regardless whether or not the teams are in the same division).
+In this round, the 4th-seed (1st Wild Card) hosts the 5th-seed (2nd Wild Card), with the winner advancing to the next round of the playoffs to take on the best division winner in their respective league (regardless whether or not the teams are in the same division).
 This has caused some controversy in that some people want a three-game series to determine a winner instead of an elimination game to make the playoffs more fair.
-The 2020 implementation of the Wild Card Series had all three games hosted at the higher seed, to reduce travel and to reward regular season performance.
+The 2020 implementation of the Wild Card Series had all three games hosted at the higher seed, to reduce travel, and to reward regular season performance.
 The 2020 format was used again starting in 2022, but with the top two division winners receiving a bye to the Division Series, and the remaining four teams playing in this round.
 In this case, the third seed (lowest-seeded division winner) hosts the sixth seed (third Wild Card team), and the fourth seed (top Wild Card team) hosts the fifth seed (second Wild Card team).